Find a Home Away From Home in Ann Arbor

 The English Language Institute (ELI) is an independent unit offering credit-bearing courses within the College of Literature, Science, and the Arts.
 The ELI offers a variety of courses in English for Academic Purposes (EAP) for nonnative speakers of English enrolled at and visiting the University of Michigan.
 The courses are designed to enable students to enhance their linguistic and communicative skills in order to become effective, fully participating members of the academic community both during their time on campus and beyond.
 Approximately 80% of ELI’s students are graduate students, with the remainder comprised of undergraduates and visiting scholars.
 ELI courses are taken concurrently with other courses.

 In addition to the EAP courses during the Fall and Winter semesters, the ELI features a number of special instructional programs.
-These include courses and workshops for graduate student instructors (GSIs) and two full-time summer intensive programs: English for Academic Purposes and English for Business Studies.
+These include courses and workshops for graduate student instructors (GSIs).
 Other special services include Speaking Clinics, Graduate Writing Clinics for International Students, and the Conversation Circles Program